 WS' personnel have experience with managing animal damage and receive training in the employment of methods.
 Under Alternative 1 and Alternative 2, WS' employees would use the WS Decision Model to select the most appropriate methods to address damage caused by targeted birds and to exclude non-target species.
 To reduce the likelihood of dispersing, capturing, or removing non-target animals, WS would employ selective methods for the target species, would employ the use of attractants that were as specific to target species as possible, and determine placement of methods to avoid exposure to non-target animals.
-Section 3.3 and Section 3.4 in the EA discuss the standard operating procedures that WS' personnel would follow to prevent and reduce any potential adverse effects on non-target animals when personnel conduct activities under Alternative 1 and, when applicable, under Alternative 2.
+Section 3.3 and Section 3.4 in the EA discuss the standard operating procedures that WS' personnel would follow to prevent and reduce any potential adverse effects on non-target animals when personnel conduct activities under Alternative 1 and when applicable, under Alternative 2.
 Despite the best efforts to minimize non-target animal exposure to methods during program activities, the potential for WS' personnel to disperse, live-capture, or lethally remove non-target animals exists when applying both non-lethal and lethal methods to manage damage or reduce threats to safety.

-The WS program in Florida did not lethally remove any non-target animals unintentionally during activities to alleviate bird damage from FY 2012 through FY 2016.
-WS' take of non-target animals during activities to reduce damage or threats to human safety associated with birds in Florida would be expected to be extremely low to non-existent.
+From FY 2011 through FY 2016, the only take of non-target animals by WS occurred in FY 2015 when two common grackles were unintentionally killed in a trap intended for other bird species.
+WS' take of non-target animals during activities to reduce damage or threats to human safety associated with birds in North Carolina would be expected to be extremely low to non-existent.
 Although WS' employees could lethally remove non-target animals, removal of individuals from any species is not likely to increase substantially.
 WS would continue to monitor activities, including non-target animal removal, to ensure the annual removal of non-target animals would not result in adverse effects to a species' population.
-WS' personnel have not captured or adversely affected any threatened or endangered species during previous activities conducted in Florida.
+WS' personnel have not captured or adversely affected any threatened or endangered species during previous activities conducted in North Carolina.

 The ability of people to reduce damage and threats caused by birds would be variable under Alternative 2 and Alternative 3 because the skills and abilities of the person implementing damage management actions or the availability of other entities capable of providing assistance could determine the level of success in resolving damage or the threat of damage.
 If people or other entities apply those methods available as intended, risks to non-target animals would be similar to Alternative 1.
 If people or other entities apply methods available incorrectly or apply those methods without knowledge of animal behavior, risks to non-target animals would be higher under any of the alternatives.
-If frustration from the lack of all available assistance under Alternative 2 and Alternative 3 caused those people experiencing bird damage to use methods that were not legally available for use, risks to non-target animals would be higher under the use of illegal methods to resolve animal damage that have resulted in the lethal removal of non-target animals.
+If frustration from the lack of all available assistance under Alternative 2 and Alternative 3 caused those people experiencing bird damage to use methods that were not legally available for use, risks to non-target animals would be higher under those alternatives.
+People have resorted to the use of illegal methods to resolve animal damage that have resulted in the lethal removal of non-target animals.